prophittcorey/muse/README.md

 muse --dir "$HOME/Music" --host "0.0.0.0" --port "3000" --auth admin:qwerty
 ```

+If command line arguments are not your thing you can also use environment
+variables.
+The following variables are available for use.

+- `HOST`
+- `PORT`
+- `DOMAIN`
+- `BASIC_AUTH`

 ## License

 The source code for this repository is licensed under the MIT license, which you can